as a Home Assistant dashboard panel.

 inside-with-usb-port-location

-igw5000-usb-port-connection-1 igw5000-usb-port-connection-2
+igw5000-usb-port-connection-1

 Connect a keyboard and the drive to a USB hub and connect it to Movistar Home.
-Power it up while pressing the F2 key, it will boot into BIOS setup, navigate to the last tab (Save & Exit), select your USB drive (should be something like UEFI: USB, Partition 1) in the Boot Override menu, press Enter key to boot it.
+Power it up while pressing the F2 key, it will boot into the BIOS (UEFI) setup, navigate to the last tab (Save & Exit), select your USB drive (should be something like UEFI: USB, Partition 1) in the Boot Override menu, press Enter key to boot it.

 bios

-It's recommended to set up the OpenSSH server before unsoldering the USB connector and reassembling the device, for possible future maintenance.
+It is recommended to set up the OpenSSH server before unsoldering the USB connector and reassembling the device, for possible future maintenance.

 Configurations